Mencius on Moral Dilemmas: 捨生取義 孟子

 由是則生而有不用也,由是則可以辟患而有不為也,

-From this perspective, everyone, good or bad, knows that being morally upright is more important than living, and being morally corrupt is worse than dying.
-The difference is that good people still listen to their consciences (which anyone can develop).
+From this perspective, everyone—whether good or bad—knows deep down that being morally upright matters more than simply surviving, and that moral corruption is worse than death.
+The difference is that good people keep listening to their conscience.

 是故 所欲有甚於生者,所惡有甚於死者。非獨賢者有是心也,人皆有之,賢者能勿喪耳。

-In other words, to make wiser choices, we must be honest about what we want and hate.
-For example, if we care more about making peace with our conscience than always being right, we might stop trying to win every argument.
-This way, we can keep to our cherished values even if things aren't perfect.
+In other words, to make wiser choices, we must be honest about what we truly want and what we reject.
+For example, if we care more about being at peace with our conscience than about always being right, we might stop trying to win every argument.
+In this way, we stay true to our values, even when things aren’t perfect.